terramate-io/terramate/docs/terraform-generation.md

 at code generation time and the generated code will only have literals like strings, numbers, lists, maps, objects, etc.

-Each `export_as_terraform` block requires a label.
-This label is part of the identity of the block and is also used as a default for which filename will be used when code is generated.
-Given a label `x` the filename will be `_gen_terramate_x.tf`.
-The labels are also used to configure different filenames for each block if the default names are undesired.
-More details on how to configure this can be checked [here](todo-docs-for-config).
+Each `export_as_terraform` block requires a single label.
+This label is the filename of the generated code.

 Now lets jump to some examples.
 Lets generate backend and provider configurations for all stacks inside a project.